TomGuter/Book-Scrabble-System/README.md

 # Book-Scrabble System
+A comprehensive Scrabble game in Java, incorporating advanced software engineering principles and design patterns.
+The project features:

+Main Features:
+- Tile Management: Simulates a tile management system with immutable tiles for consistency, a Singleton pattern for managing the tile repository, and algorithms for random and specific tile retrieval.
+- Server Management: Ensures server stability and manages client connections effectively.
+- Dictionary Integration: Utilizes a Bloom Filter for efficient real-time word validation and a CacheManager for optimized data access.
+- Software Engineering Practices: Demonstrates modular OOP design, encapsulates file reading operations, and uses design patterns like Strategy for cache replacement policies.

+This project showcases skills in scalable architecture, data handling, and modern software design practices.

 ## Tile Management
 This part simulates a tile management system for a Scrabble-like word game, showcasing various software engineering principles and practices.